 7. Put your phone away

-Keeping my phone in my handbag or on charge someplace other than my desk is a simple way for me to reduce my screen time.
-It also reduces that little feeling of FOMO that makes me pick up my phone every two seconds.
+It also reduces that little feeling of FOMO that makes me pick up your phone every two seconds.

 8. Reduce screen time